floweredscarf/su25/labs/lab12/index.md

 the tree behind Java's `TreeSet` and `TreeMap`).
 A **red-black tree** at its core is just a binary search tree, but there are a few additional invariants related to "coloring" each node red or black.
-This "coloring" creates a mapping between 2-3 trees and red-black trees! **In particular, every 2-3 tree corresponds to exactly one red-black tree, and vice-versa.**
+This "coloring" creates a 1-1 mapping between 2-3 trees and red-black trees! **In other words, every 2-3 tree corresponds to exactly one red-black tree, and vice-versa.**

 The consequence is quite astounding: red-black trees maintain the balance of 2-3 trees while inheriting all normal binary search tree operations (a red-black tree *is* a binary search tree after all) with additional housekeeping.
-These qualities, self-balancing combined with ease of binary search operations, is why Java's `TreeMap` and `TreeSet` are implemented as red-black trees!
+These qualities, self-balancing combined with relative ease of binary search operations, is why Java's `TreeMap` and `TreeSet` are implemented as red-black trees!

 We will concern ourselves with a specific subset of red-black trees: